RockLikeAmadeus/swe-toolbox/game-dev-reference/godot/README.md

 ## Nodes

 **Nodes** are your games smallest building blocks that you arrange into trees.
 A tree of nodes can be saved as a _scene_, much like Unity allows you to define a game object composed of components that can be saved as prefabs.
+Nodes serve the purpose of both Game Objects _and_ Components from Unity.

 "Nodes are part of a tree and always inherit from their parents up to the Node class.
 Although the engine does feature some nodes like collision shapes that a parent physics body will use, most nodes work independently from one another.
 In other words, Godot's nodes do not work like components in some other game engines."